Skip to main content

 • Caching makes everything faster.
 As a general rule, CI pipelines are very inefficient, so it's common that daggerizing them will make them faster.
 Importantly, it may also change your scaling requirements.
 In extreme cases, a pipeline that needed horizontal scaling across many machines, might fit comfortably on a single machine after daggerizing.

 • Caching is harder in CI.
 Most modern CI systems rely on ephemeral runners.
 This means that out of the box, the Dagger cache will always be empty.
-The typical symptom is that a Dagger pipeline that was very fast on your local machine, feels slower in CI.
-The solution is to implement distributed caching.
-How to do this depends on your CI infrastructure, and is an area of improvement for Dagger.
-One option is the experimental distributed cache feature in Dagger Cloud.
-Another is to deploy CI runners and Dagger engine together on a shared Kubernetes cluster.
-For more discussion of distributed cache options, join our Discord, contact us directly, or read this discussion thread.
-If you're not sure where to start, you can also start your CI integration without distributed caching, and get back to it later.
+The typical symptom is that a Dagger pipeline that was fast on your local machine, feels slower in CI.
+The solution is to configure some form of storage for Dagger.
+How to do this depends on your CI infrastructure.
+One option is to use persistent volumes for Dagger's state directory.
+For more discussion of Dagger persistent cache options, join our Discord, contact us directly, or read this discussion thread.
+If you're not sure where to start, you can also start your CI integration without persistent cache, and get back to it later.
 Everything will still work, just not as fast as it could be.
-Unlike traditional CI, you don't need to change your pipeline logic to add caching: once you turn it on, everything will just "magically" be faster.
+Unlike traditional CI, you don't need to change your pipeline logic to add persistent cache: once you turn it on, everything will just "magically" be faster.

 The Demo